mborgerson/wiki-export/wiki/NForce.md

     and nVidia to make the video hardware.
 -   When alpha hardware had already bee built, Intel made a better deal
--   Microsoft agreed to have Intel CPUs; Intel had to modify AMD's chipset to support an AMD CPU
+-   Microsoft agreed to have Intel CPUs; Intel had to modify AMD's chipset to support an Intel CPU
 -   Intel insisted that the brand name AMD could not be associated with the Xbox, so nVidia licensed the AMD chipset.
 Now the Xbox chipset was by nVidia.